HyperCodec/zisp/README.md

 - `print arg` - prints the provided text to the console
 - `println arg` - prints the provided text to the console (with a newline)
 - `global arg1 arg2` - sets a global variable of name arg1 and value arg2
+- `var arg1 arg2` - sets a local variable of name arg1 and value arg2